-most important element in strengthening local economies is attracting and
+most important element in strengthening local economies is the ability to attract and

-requires not only good jobs and schools, but attention to the quality of life
+requires not only good jobs and schools, but also attention to the quality of life

 a community’s strategic decision to dedicate resources to improving life